yessur3808/bitcoin-playground/README.md

 ### Features to be added

-- [] Add more derivation paths (bip44, bip49, bip84, bip141)
+- [ ] Add more derivation paths (bip44, bip49, bip84, bip141)
-- [] Add Coin (3rd party blockchain) Choices which could be derived from top coins or the search located at the top of the page
+- [ ] Add Coin (3rd party blockchain) Choices which could be derived from top coins or the search located at the top of the page
-- [] Autofill for fields that have been generated in previous steps as an option for ease
+- [ ] Autofill for fields that have been generated in previous steps as an option for ease
+- [ ] Loader with some kind of crypto related imagery or design